DF-21: Development

 The US Department of Defense stated in 2010 that China has developed and reached initial operating capability (IOC) of a conventionally armed high hypersonic land-based anti-ship ballistic missile based on the DF-21.
 This is the first ASBM and weapon system capable of targeting a moving aircraft carrier strike group from long-range, land-based mobile launchers.
 The DF-21D is thought to employ maneuverable reentry vehicles (MaRVs) with a terminal guidance system.
-Such a missile may have been tested in 2005-6, and the launch of the Jianbing-5/YaoGan-1 and Jianbing-6/YaoGan-2 satellites would give the Chinese targeting information from SAR (synthetic-aperture radar) and visual imaging respectively.
+Such a missile may have been tested in 2005-6, and the launch of the Jianbing/Yaogan satellites would give the Chinese targeting information from SAR (synthetic-aperture radar) and visual imaging respectively.
 The upgrades enhance China's ability to prevent US carriers from operating in the Taiwan Strait.
 Some have also suggested China could develop a DF-21D with multiple reentry vehicles.

+To support this, a test range in the Taklamakan Desert has been seen on satellite, possibly used to test the DF-21 (and sister missiles).
+This facility, which features high-fidelity mock-ups of U.S. warships, is used to analyze the missile's reentry vehicle, guidance systems, and impact.
+The targets are part of the People's Liberation Army's efforts to develop its anti-access/area denial (A2/AD) capabilities.

 Guidance and navigation

-China has recently launched a series of satellites to support its ASBM efforts:
+Between 2009 and 2012, China launched a series of satellites to support its ASBM efforts: